engrashid/TrustBrowserExtension/README.md

 Install:

-Download a zip package.
+1. Clone the project locally or download a zip package.

-Unpack it to a folder.
+2. Open Chrome browser and go to Extensions (write in url: chrome://extensions/)

-Open Chrome Browser
+3. Enable "Developer mode"

-Navigate to chrome://extensions/
+4. Select "Load unpacked" and navigate and select the project folder.

-Activate Developer mode.
+5. Open twitter

-"Load unpacked" and point to the folder of the Extension.
+6. A DTP icon appears on the upper right corner of the browser.
+Click the icon.

-Open twitter and create your identity in the Extension popup.
+7. Add your password and seed, press save.